 The CSUEB School Psychology Program is the only NASP accredited Master's/Specialist program in the San Francisco, Bay Area.
-We hold high training standards and ethical practices that prepare competent professionals in training for school psychology work.
-NASP recognition is an important indicator of quality graduate education in school psychology, comprehensive content, and extensive and properly supervised field experiences and internships.
+We maintain rigorous training standards and uphold ethical practices to cultivate competent professionals in the field of school psychology.
+NASP accreditation serves as a crucial hallmark of quality graduate education in school psychology, comprehensive content, and extensive and properly supervised field experiences and internships.
 Our program aligns with the NASP 2020 standards.
+Our School Psychology Program is Fully Accredited until February 2030.
+Benefits of NASP accreditation

 One of our CSUEB School Psychology graduate students, Bianca Avalos, is a recipient of a prestigious award from the National Association of School Psychologists (NASP).
 Only a select few are awarded this competitive scholarship of school psychology students across the country.
 WAY TO GO BIANCA!
 A FUTURE LEADER IN SCHOOL PSYCHOLOGY!
 The recipients were recognized at NASP 2020 conference in Baltimore, MD.
 Read More